Anjaly-Malekkandathil/takehometest-sunlife/README.md

-# takehometest-sunlife: Back-end code
+# takehometest-sunlife: Back-end and Frond-end code

 #created a web server with framework to implement the endpoints.
-#We also handle any errors that may occur during the requests by returning a 500 status code with an error message.
+#handled any errors that may occur during the requests by returning a 500 status code with an error message.